MadhaviCN/Tree-structure/README.md

         * npm start
         * this will automatically opens in browser with an url localhost:3000

-4. Steps to run tests
+4. Steps to run tests - navigate to tree-structure folder
+    1. cd src/tree-structure -- this is the place where tests folder is available
-    1. npm test -- --coverage
+    2. npm test -- --coverage
-    2. This will create a coverage folder and shows the unit test coverage for all the files.
+    3. This will create a coverage folder and shows the unit test coverage for all the files.

 5. Additional commands
     1. npm install eslint --save-dev - This will use ESLint to check the code for any issues